Annapurna Base Camp Short Trek - 7 Days

 7-Day Annapurna Base Camp Trek Difficulty

 Our short Annapurna Base Camp Trek is one of the most accessible hikes in the Himalayas.
-Most good health and reasonable physical fitness travelers will be able to complete this itinerary without issue, and no previous trekking experience is required.
+Most travelers in good health and with reasonable physical fitness will be able to complete this itinerary without issue, and no previous trekking experience is required.

 However, this trek reaches altitudes higher than 4,000 meters, and drinking lots of water and getting plenty of rest is essential to let your body adjust naturally to the increased elevation.
 As always, your guide will look after your progress and ensure you enjoy a safe and rewarding trek to Annapurna Base Camp.